EU Membership (Audit of Costs and Benefits) Bill

 Description

 The EU Membership (Audit of Costs and Benefits) Bill establishes a seven-member EU Membership Audit Commission.
-The Chancellor of the Exchequer will appoint the commissioners, ensuring a balance of views on EU membership, a neutral chair, and the exclusion of individuals with ties to the European Parliament or Commission.
+The Chancellor of the Exchequer will appoint the commission members, ensuring a balance of pro and anti-EU views and appointing a neutral chair.
+Members cannot be current or former members of the European Parliament or employees of the European Commission.

 The Commission's task is to examine the current costs and benefits of UK EU membership across several key areas:

-- Economy: Analyzing public spending and receipts directly linked to membership.
+- Economy: This includes analyzing public spending and receipts directly related to EU membership.

-- Trade and Competitiveness: Assessing the impact on the UK's ability to trade freely, considering restrictions imposed by EU membership.
+- Competitiveness and Trade: The audit will consider the impact of EU membership on the UK's ability to trade freely, including restrictions on trade with non-EU countries.

-- National Security and Defence: Examining the influence of EU membership on national security and the UK's control over immigration.
+- National Security and Defence: The Commission will assess the effect of EU membership on the UK's control over immigration and national security.

-- Regulatory Burden: Evaluating the impact of EU regulations on the UK.
+- Burden of Regulation: The bill directs the commission to evaluate the regulatory impact of EU membership on the UK.

-- Sovereignty: Assessing the effects of EU membership on UK sovereignty.
+- Sovereignty: The audit will examine the implications of EU membership on UK sovereignty.

 The Commission must submit its report to Parliament within twelve months of its appointment.
 The Treasury will provide administrative and financial support to the Commission.